 - a.
 The dignity and worth of the individual

 - b.
 Due process of law

 - c.
 Rule of the majority tempered by respect for minority rights

 - d.
 Individual responsibility

 - e.
 Equal justice under the law

 - f.
 Civil liberties as guarantors of individual rights

 - g.
 One-person-one-vote

 - h.
 Voting rights protections

 - i.
 Active citizen participation in all aspects of public affairs

 - j.
-Freedom of religion, speech, the press, petition, and assembly.
+Freedom of religion, speech, the press, petition, and assembly

+- k.
+Right to protest and address grievances with the government

+- 1. Separation of church and state.

 The Association encourages educators, lawyers, court personnel, and others to work together to develop appropriate materials, including information about the justice system and constitutional issues, in order to teach students to be responsible citizens.
-(1984, 2021)
+(1984, 2022)

-B-60.
+B-62.
 Education on Peace and International Understanding